shhyou/vm14hw2/report/report.md

     Our code can be found at https://github.com/suhorng/vm14hw2

-    > We study the same ISA system virtual machine on a simulated ARM Cortex A15x1 platform.
-We build one host VM which runs one or more guest VMs, trace the hypervisor traps in the **kvm** module.
-We also run serveral benchmarks on multiple guest VMs to observe the loadings.
+    > We studied the same ISA system virtual machine on a simulated ARM Cortex A15x1 platform.
+We built one host VM which ran one or more guest VMs, traced the hypervisor traps in the **kvm** module.
+We also ran serveral benchmarks on multiple guest VMs to observe the loadings.

 ![VM screenshot](./host-guest-qemu.jpg)